deja-vu-platform/deja-vu/docs/tutorial.md

 ## Linking Actions

-There are two types of actions: *cliché actions* and *app actions*.
-Cliché actions are the actions defined by clichés; app actions are the actions that are part of the app being developed.
+There are two types of actions: *concept actions* and *app actions*.
+Concept actions are the actions defined by concepts; app actions are the actions that are part of the app being developed.

 Each app
 action is written in a separate HTML file.
-App actions can contain other actions, which can be of either kind (cliché actions or app actions).
+App actions can contain other actions, which can be of either kind (concept actions or app actions).
-Actions are included as if they were HTML elements, with the tag given by `cliche.action-name` or `app.action-name`.
+Actions are included as if they were HTML elements, with the tag given by `concept.action-name` or `app.action-name`.

 Below is a code excerpt of *SN*'s `submit-post` definition: